-The four wells (MW1, MW2A, MW3, and MW4) were monitored three times during the quarter.
-On the planned sampling date of December 11, 1991, the wells were not accessible because of repaving activities at the site.
-The four wells were subsequently monitored and sampled on January 13, 1992.
-During monitoring, the wells were checked for depth to water and the presence of free product and sheen.
+The four wells (MW1, MW2A, MW3, and MW4) were monitored three times and were sampled once during the quarter.
+During monitoring, the wells were checked for depth to water and the presence of free product.
+During sampling, the wells were also checked for the presence of sheen.
 No free product or sheen was noted in any of the wells during the quarter.
 Monitoring data are summarized in Table 1.

-Water samples were collected from the wells on January 13, 1992.
-Prior to sampling, the wells were each purged of 9.5 to 10 gallons by the use of a surface pump.
+Water samples were collected from the wells on April 23, 1992.
+Prior to sampling, the wells were each purged of 10 gallons by the use of a surface pump.
 Samples were then collected by the use of a clean Teflon bailer.
-Samples were decanted into clean VOA vials and/or one-liter amber bottles, as appropriate, which were then sealed with Teflon-lined screw caps and stored in a cooler, on ice, until delivery to the state certified laboratory.
+Samples were decanted into clean VOA vials and/or one-liter amber bottles, as appropriate, which were then sealed with Teflon-lined screw caps and stored in a cooler, on ice, until delivery to the state-certified laboratory.